-- \$191 million for NSW RFS to keep NSW communities safe, including: - \$105.6 million to deliver new trucks and retrofit old trucks - \$75.4 million to significantly boost the number of mitigation crews - \$10 million to enhance strategic fire trails. - \$56.5 million for NSW RFS to construct new co-located Emergency Operations Centres and Fire Control Centres at Moruya, Tumut, Hawkesbury, Grafton, Narrabri and Cooma. - \$9 million to FRNSW to acquire 16 firefighting tankers. - \$201.5 million over four years for National Parks and Wildlife Service (NPWS) for: - 200 additional permanent firefighter roles to deliver increased hazard reduction and boost capacity to respond to bush fires - 50 additional permanent roles to protect and manage Assets of Intergenerational Significance - Upgrades to the NPWS firefighting fleet - Upgrades to the NPWS radio infrastructure. - \$44.8 million over 10 years for a state-wide environmental and air-quality monitoring program

-This builds on the existing funding invested in 2020-21 and 2021-22, including:

-- \$45.7 million in additional personal protective clothing for frontline firefighters - \$36 million for a new first responder mental health strategy for emergency services - \$54 million to accelerate the state-wide delivery of strategic fire trails - \$19.9 million to upgrade the FRNSW's dispatch systems, ensuring greater integration across the fire agencies - \$2.5 million for improvements to NSW RFS's Fires Near Me app.
+- \$191 million for NSW RFS to keep NSW communities safe, including: - \$105.6 million to deliver new trucks and retrofit old trucks - \$75.4 million to significantly boost the number of mitigation crews - \$10 million to enhance strategic fire trails. - \$56.5 million for NSW RFS to construct new co-located Emergency Operations Centres and Fire Control Centres at Moruya, Tumut, Hawkesbury, Grafton, Narrabri and Cooma. - \$9 million to FRNSW to acquire 16 firefighting tankers. - \$201.5 million over four years for National Parks and Wildlife Service (NPWS) for: - 200 additional permanent firefighter roles to deliver increased hazard reduction and boost capacity to respond to bush fires - 50 additional permanent roles to protect and manage Assets of Intergenerational Significance - Upgrades to the NPWS firefighting fleet - Upgrades to the NPWS radio infrastructure. - \$44.8 million over 10 years for a state-wide environmental and air-quality monitoring program - This builds on the existing funding invested in 2020-21 and 2021-22, including: - \$45.7 million in additional personal protective clothing for frontline firefighters - \$36 million for a new first responder mental health strategy for emergency services - \$54 million to accelerate the state-wide delivery of strategic fire trails - \$19.9 million to upgrade the FRNSW's dispatch systems, ensuring greater integration across the fire agencies - \$2.5 million for improvements to NSW RFS's Fires Near Me app.
+The Fires Near Me app has been renamed to Hazards Near Me and expanded to include flood alerts from the NSW State Emergency Services (SES).
+The expanded app was launched on 14 February 2023.

-NSW BUSHFIRE INQUIRY ACTION PLAN QUARTERLY PROGRESS REPORT: JULY - SEPTEMBER 2022
+NSW BUSHFIRE INQUIRY ACTION PLAN

+Quarterly Progress Report: October - December 2022